addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 #### Models

-* The built-in capabilities of Models vary across frameworks; however, it's common for them to support validation of attributes, where attributes represent the properties of the Model, such as a Model identifier.
+* The built-in capabilities of Models vary across frameworks.
+However, it's common for them to support validation of attributes, where attributes represent the properties of the Model, such as a Model identifier.

 * When using Models in real-world applications we generally also need a way of persisting Models.
 Persistence allows us to edit and update Models with the knowledge that their most recent states will be saved somewhere, for example in a web browser's localStorage data-store or synchronized with a database.